jorinvo/me/content/post/linux-impressions.md

 Booting the system I have to say that Dell BIOS seems to be the fastest and Lenovo Thinkpad the slowest.
 Or Lenovo prefers likes to show their giant red logo for a bit longer.

-The actual Linux distros are both pretty fast, although KDE gives you a smoother booting experience.
+The actual Linux distros are both pretty fast.
+I find that KDE gives you a smoother booting experience and Manjaro doesn't have a loading screen while Ubuntu shows a loading screen for 1-2 seconds.

 One point for the MacBooks is that their sleep mode (closing the laptop lid) lasts longer.
 I think the Mac switches to hibernate automatically.
 While hibernate works on the Linux laptops, it seems to be not faster than rebooting from scratch.